 The tipping point shows where a decision to live a life of slower and less was made.
 However, it’s not always easy.
 After the tipping point, you’ll notice that things start to gradually decrease but then revert back to increasing.
 Relapsing into old behavior isn’t uncommon.
 After all, the best predictor of future behavior is past behavior.
 But, I finally feel like I’ve just crossed over the second peak in that image and am now on a true path of deceleration into slower and simpler living.

-How to Begin Downshifting into Simple Living
+5 Ways to Begin Downshifting into Simple Living

 First, bookmark and routinely revisit the downshifting definitions, descriptions, myths, and realities above.